Starcounter/Docs/guides/web-apps/html-views/README.md

 * The content inside the `<template>` is stamped out with the `<template>` itself every time the response is bound to a tree in the view-model
 * Every node from the `<template>` will be stamped with an attached `model` property.
 Custom elements, template binding frameworks, or JavaScript scripts can use this data to populate the view

-A partial HTML view is a view that is nested as a part of a bigger view.
-See the section "Adding the Blending Point" below for more information.
+A partial HTML view is a view that has been nested as a part of a bigger view.

-## Partial View-Model
+## View-Model Definition

-A partial view-model is a valid JSON document with the filename extension `.json` that contains an `Html` property that points to the corresponding partial HTML view.
+A view-model definition is a valid JSON document with the filename extension `.json` that contains an `Html` property that points to the corresponding HTML view.
 It will also contain properties for the data that will be bound between the view and the database model.

-The partial view-model can be combined with an optional view-model code-behind which defines the class name and contains input handlers.
+The view-model definition can be combined with an optional view-model code-behind which defines the class name and contains input handlers.
 The filename extension for this file is `.json.cs`.

+A partial view-model is a view-model that has been nested as a part of a bigger view-model.

-A partial HTML view together with its corresponding partial view-model can simply be referred to as a partial.
+A partial view-model together with its corresponding partial HTML view can simply be referred to as a partial.

 ### Using Partials

 A partial can be accessed in two different ways:

 1. Directly through an HTTP request that is handled in the application by a `Handle.GET`.
 The response to this request should be a complete HTML and JSON document.
-2. Through an **insertion point**.
-An insertion point is a combination of a `Self.GET` call, which acts as the partial view-model insertion point, and a [`<starcounter-include>`](https://github.com/Polyjuice/starcounter-include) tag, which acts as a partial HTML view insertion point.
+2. Through a **blending point**.
+A blending point is a combination of a `Self.GET` call, which acts as the partial view-model blending point, and a [`<starcounter-include>`](https://github.com/Starcounter/starcounter-include) tag, which acts as a partial HTML view blending point.
 The `<starcounter-include>` tag determines where in the DOM tree the partial HTML view should be rendered.

 #### Examples

-The examples use [Web Component](/guides/puppet-web-apps/introduction-to-web-components) features and work best in Google Chrome.
+These examples use [Web Component](/guides/puppet-web-apps/introduction-to-web-components) features and work best in Google Chrome.
 Other browsers are supported using [polyfills](http://webcomponents.org/polyfills/).

 ##### Creating the Handler